The 1-Day Strategy Sprint: Framework, Process, and Tools

 - What management systems are required?

-This is the now well-known choice-making framework known as “Playing to Win” that was developed by Roger Martin and presented in his 2013 book of the same name, co-authored with A.G.
-Lafley, famed former chairman, president, and CEO of Procter & Gamble.
+This is the now well-known choice-making framework known as “Playing to Win” presented in the 2013 book of the same name, co-authored by Roger Martin and famed former Procter & Gamble CEO A.G.
+Lafley.

 Martin and Lafley define strategy as “a cascade of tightly integrated choices that uniquely positions a player in its market to create sustainable advantage and superior value relative to the competition.”
 Those choices must all fit together and reinforce each other in a logical way, making strategy design a bit of an art.

-Over the past near decade, the framework has taken root in many of the world’s most-winning businesses for the basic reason that it is a better, simpler, and far more effective way to think about strategy than conventional strategic planning.
+Over the past decade, the framework has taken root in many of the world’s most-winning businesses because it is a better, simpler, and far more effective way to think about strategy than conventional strategic planning.
 The authors argue that having a plan can certainly be complementary to strategy, but the real point of strategy is to increase the odds of success by making difficult tradeoffs and explicit statements about what you are choosing to do and not do—and why or why not—to optimize the use of available resources, which are always finite.

 Thinking about strategy as integrated choice-making rather than comprehensive plan-making is an important distinction, because irrespective of size or scale, a company that doesn’t decisively focus its resources on doing some things and not others simply will not succeed.